tats-u/pwgen-legacy/README.md

 https://tats-u.github.io/pwgen/

-In this gtenerator, you can:
+In this generator, you can:

 - Adjust the probabilities of appearance of alphabets & numbers & symbols.
 - Adjust the length of generated passwords.